- The Assassin's Creed Black Flag crash on startup happens because of corrupted game files.

 If the problem still persists, you might be able to solve it simply by running the game as an administrator.

 If this workaround works for you, you’ll have to use it every time you want to start Assassin’s Creed 4 Black Flag on your PC.

 Unfortunately, at the moment only these are the possible fixes we know.
+We’ll have to hear from Ubisoft themselves for further guidance.
 If you are aware of others, don’t hesitate and do share with us.